anarabiyev/DeepLearning_Project/README.md

 Firstly, the results have been randomly showen to check the predicted masks.
 Then, Diec Coefficent score which is widely used for segmentation evaluation, has been calculated for sample in train and test sets.
 The results are shown in histogram and in average.

+# DataPreparation.ipynb

+This notebook is an additon to M1 notebook with the extra section for data augmentation.
+In order to increase the dataset size, the pictures have been rotated 90 degrees.

+# FinalSubmission.ipynb

+In this notebook, three different U-Net architectures have been trained and evaluated on the dataset.
+The results are shown with histogram.